 6. NO TRIPOD?
 NO PROBLEM

-Once you start discovering the full potential of you DSLR camera, you’ll probably want a tripod to be able to shoot nightlife and dimly lit scenes at slow shutter speed.
-However, tripods can be bulky and not especially practical while travelling – I personally seldom travel with one.
+Once you start discovering the full potential of your DSLR camera, you’ll probably want a tripod to be able to shoot nightlife and dimly lit scenes at slow shutter speed.
+However, tripods can be bulky and not especially practical while traveling – I personally seldom travel with one in my camera bag.
 All you need is to be a little crafty – everything lends itself to be a tripod: a chair, a rock, your bike, a car (just make sure it won’t drive off with your camera!)
-I simply wedge the strap under the lens until the camera looks levelled, and there’s my tripod!
+I simply wedge the strap under the lens until the camera looks leveled, and there’s my tripod!
 Don’t forget to use the self-timer to avoid camera shake.

 7. BE PATIENT

 One of my best tips for travel photography is to be just patient while shooting.
 Sometimes it’s worth waiting.
 If you know how to adjust your camera’s exposure for a backlit scene, waiting for the sun to be right behind your subject can create stunning photos.
 Sun flare can add a magical touch to the right subject.

 8. FREEZE THE ACTION

 Using your camera’s shutter priority mode to freeze your subject in motion is a fun tool that can generate surprising photos that your eye wouldn’t have otherwise perceived.
 High-speed moving subjects call for your camera’s fastest shutter speed but bear in mind that you will have to increase the ISO slightly for correct exposure because little light will enter the camera with fast shutter action.